-rench interior designer Rodolphe Parente has very clear ideas of what constitutes elegance.
-"It's a skilful mix of grace, attitude and irreverence, which is not linked to the notion of good taste," he asserts.
+odolphe Parente has very clear ideas of what constitutes elegance.
+"It's a skilful mix of grace, attitude and irreverence, which is not linked to the notion of good taste," says the French interior designer.
 In his own work, he always likes to shake things up a little.
-"I try to incorporate something a little different, an unusual element area that provokes dialogue," he continues.
-This apartment, which acts as a pied-à-terre for a French couple based in Singapore, is a perfect case in point.
-It is located in a building dating from 1910 in what is known as the Triangle d'Or, a highly sought-after part of Paris's 8th arrondissement, bordered by the three stylish avenues: Montaigne, George V and the Champs-Elysées.
-The space previously housed the offices of a law firm, who had fitted it out with a series of large rooms and brightred walls.
-NEW BEGINNING Parente completely reworked the layout, placing a luxurious master suite at its heart and a family room and two other bedrooms at the rear, accessed via a circular antechamber.
+"I try to incorporate something a little different, an unusual element that provokes a dialogue," he continues.
+For the 2017 AD Intérieurs showhouse in Paris, he imagined a dry cleaners with walls made from metal cladding more usually found on construction sites.
+His dream kitchen, meanwhile, has a tarmac floor.

+Still, not all of his projects are quite so radical.
+This 309 sq/m apartment, which acts as a pied-à-terre for a French couple based in Singapore, is a perfect case in point.
+It is located in a building dating from 1910 in what is known as the Triangle d'Or (or "Golden Triangle"), a highly sought-after part of Paris's 8th arrondissement, bordered by the three stylish avenues - Montaigne, George V and the Champs-Elysées.
+The space previously housed the offices of a law firm, who had fitted it out with a series of large rooms and bright-red walls.

+Parente completely reworked the layout, placing a luxurious master suite at its heart and a family room and two other bedrooms at the rear, accessed via a circular antechamber.
 "We realised we needed a breathing space and opted for a round form to make it more dynamic and enveloping," he states.
+Although he removed a number of existing fireplaces, he was keen to retain other architectural details, such as the cornice mouldings and delicately sculpted window and door frames.
+He also commissioned the Parisbased decorative artist Florence Girette to paint a cloudy sky on the vertiginous double-height ceiling in the sitting room.